Constraining the primordial curvature perturbation using dark matter substructure

 Here we have introduced three parameters, $A$, $k_b$, and $n_b$.
 In Ref.\,\cite{Byrnes:2018txb} the steepest spectral index is $n_b=4$ in single-field inflation.
 On the other hand, Ref.\,\cite{Ozsoy:2019lyy} claims that the spectral index can be as large as $8$ after encountering a dip in the amplitude and then the amplitude reaches to a peak with the index less than 4.
 In our study we adopt $n_b=4$ and take $A$ and $k_b$ as free parameters.
 We plot several examples of the ${\cal P}_R$ in Fig.\,\ref{fig:1}.
 The parameters are given in the figure caption.

 From the curvature perturbation, the variance of the linear power spectrum in the comoving scale $R$ is given by

 where $P(k)$ is the power spectrum calculated from ${\cal P}_R$ and $W(kR)$ is the window function.
 We adopt the sharp-$k$ window, $W(kR)=\Theta(1-kR)$, where $\Theta$ is the Heaviside step function.
-This is because for the power spectrum that has a steep cutoff, it is shown in Ref.\,\cite{Schneider:2013ria} that the sharp-$k$ window gives a good agreement with the simulation.
-The mass scale~$M$ is given as $M=(4\pi/3)(Rc)^3 \rho_m$ where $\rho_m=\Omega_m \rho_c$ ($\rho_c$ is the critical density) and a parameter $c=2.7$ is determined by comparing with the simulation~\cite{Schneider:2013ria}.
+This is because for the power spectrum that has a steep cutoff, it is shown in Ref.\,\cite{Schneider:2013ria} that the sharp-$k$ window gives a good agreement with the simulation.\footnote{We have calculated the variance by using the top-hat window.
+The variance becomes a smoother function and the halo evolution merely changes.
+Thus the exclusion limits, which we see later, do not change.} The mass scale~$M$ is given as $M=(4\pi/3)(Rc)^3 \rho_m$ where $\rho_m=\Omega_m \rho_c$ ($\rho_c$ is the critical density) and a parameter $c=2.7$ is determined by comparing with the simulation~\cite{Schneider:2013ria}.

 The result of $\sigma(M)$ is given in Fig.\,\ref{fig:1}.
 It is seen that the bump with $A\gtrsim 10^{-6}$ significantly affects the variance.\footnote{A similar variance is obtained due to the formation of the PBHs~\cite{Kadota:2020ahr}.} $\sigma$ is enhanced below a mass scale, which is, for instance, $(4\pi/3)(c/k_b)^3 \rho_m\sim 10^{7}\,M_\odot$ for $k_b=10^2\,{\rm Mpc}^{-1}h$.
 The scale gets smaller as $k_b$ becomes larger.
 The variance becomes almost constant for $A\gtrsim 10^{-6}$.
 This is because the bump contributes dominantly in the integral below the scale $k_b$.